 Islander Mixed-use is proposed to be within 500 feet of an Education use.
 Based on walking and biking tolerances from a residential unit to a primary destination, it is reasonable to walk or bike 500-1,500 feet from a residential unit to a primary destination.
 Per Attachment B, Education Use Proximity Map, there are 23 parcels within 500 feet, 34 parcels within 1,000 feet and 49 parcels within 1,500 feet within the Sea Pines Circle district.
-Based on the review of the proximity map, a possible alteration for consideration is to expand the use to parcels within 1,000 feet of an Education use.
-With that alteration, the Islander Mixed-Use would be applicable to 34 parcels and is within direct biking or walking vicinity of the Education use and would largely be applicable to parcels south of the Sea Pines Circle.
+Staff asked the applicant to consider expanding the use-specific condition to parcels within 1,000 feet of an Education use.
+The applicant is supportive of this change.